sawsimeon/cv/docs/cv-details.md

 ## Selected Open-source Projects & Software

-- [igfetchr](https://cran.r-project.org/web/packages/igfetchr/index.html) — R package to fetch data from IG Markets (CRAN)
-  - Published on CRAN; includes data-fetching utilities and documentation for interacting with IG Markets data and placing trades in R.
+- [igfetchr](https://cran.r-project.org/web/packages/igfetchr/index.html) — R package to fetch data from IG Markets (CRAN).Published on CRAN, includes data-fetching utilities and documentation for interacting with IG Markets data and placing trades in R.

 - [nearjsonrpc](https://sawsimeon.github.io/nearjsonrpc/) — NEAR Protocol JSON-RPC API documentation and examples.
-  - Documentation and example requests for interacting with the NEAR blockchain via its JSON-RPC interface.
+Documentation and example requests for interacting with the NEAR blockchain via its JSON-RPC interface.

 - [qsar](https://docs.rs/qsar/0.0.2/qsar/index.html) — Rust crate for QSAR tools and molecular descriptors.
-  - Rust library providing functionality related to quantitative structure–activity relationships and descriptor calculations.
+Rust library providing functionality related to quantitative structure–activity relationships and descriptor calculations.

 - [cowr](https://github.com/sawsimeon/cowr) — R package (in development) to interact with Cow Protocol.
-  - Ongoing work to provide R bindings and helpers for interacting with the Cow Protocol ecosystem.
+Ongoing work to provide R bindings and helpers for interacting with the Cow Protocol ecosystem.

 ---